deveshyaara/Healthlink_RPC/README.md

 ### 1. Set Up and Launch the Hyperledger Fabric Network

-First, we need to start the blockchain network and deploy the chaincode.
+First, start the blockchain network with CouchDB and deploy the chaincode.

 ```bash
 # Navigate to the test-network directory